JohnG-001/dbVar/README.md

 The XML is then parsed to generate SV records with coordinates, type, method, analysis, platform, insertion_length, SV accession and study.

-The SV records are then proccessed to genearte the nr records described above, and in the README files for deletions, and soon in READMEs for insertions, and duplications and gains, on this GitHub site.
+The SV records are then proccessed to genearte the NR records described above.

 # Questions or feedback